GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 One of the actual implementation of this syntax can be found on chapter *TENSORFLOW: BASIC § TensorBoard* in [*PRGMING_TensorFlow*](./PRGMING_TensorFlow.md) document.

 ### Absolute & Relative Paths
-Just as other programming languages are, Python have two different types of path: absolute and relative path.
-When designating a path, use double backslash `\\` as a single backslash is an escape character that can cause unwanted operation.
+Python has two different types of paths: absolute and relative path.
+When designating a file path, use double backslash `\\` since using a single backslash will escape string object and can cause unwanted operation.

 ```python
 variable = open("path\\file.txt")
 ```

 ## Reading Files
-After opening the text-based file, Python can read lines of file's content using `read()` method.
-Argument inside the method represent the number of bytes the method will read.
+After opening the text-based file, Python can read its content using `read()` method.
+The argument inside the method represents the number of bytes to read in the content.

 Read method can be used on the same file over again, but it will continue from where Python last read.
-When there's no argument, the read method reads the rest of the text from where it last left off.
+When there is no argument, the read method reads the rest of the text from where it last left off.

 ```python
 with open("path\\file.txt") as file: